MetaCenterCloudPuppet/cesnet-hive/README.markdown

 Use nodes sections from the initial **Example**, modify *$::fqdn* and nodes sections as needed.

-**Example 2**: MySQL database, puppetlabs-mysql puppet module is used here.
+**Example 2**: MySQL database, puppetlabs-mysql puppet module must be installed.

 Add this to the initial example: